ablaom/Koala.jl/README.md

 # Koala ![](logo.png)

-> A Julia machine learning environment combining convience and control, through a combination of high and low-level interfaces.
+A Julia machine learning environment combining convience and control, through a combination of high and low-level interfaces.

-Currently in
-development and experimental.
+Currently in development and experimental.

-For an introductory tour, clone the repositories and run [this code](docs/tour.jl) in your Julia REPL.
+For an introductory tour, clone the repositories into directories your julia installation can find and run [this code](docs/tour.jl) in your Julia REPL.

-## Current Koala machine learning library
+### Current Koala machine learning library

 [KoalaTrees](https://github.com/ablaom/KoalaTrees.jl): Supervised learning with single regularized trees